-The Lebanese protest folk group فرقة الراحل الكبي (The Great Departed) released the LP La Bombe earlier this month in vinyl format in Beirut.
+The Lebanese protest folk group فرقة الراحل الكبي (The Great Departed) were introduced late in 2016.

 عماد حشيشو – فرقة الراحل الكبي

 Their latest track من أجل هذا ولهذا (For This And That) which had not been planned for release just yet was brought to light with no fanfare for unanticipated reasons.